tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 While we haven't _used_ the `Async` module in any meaningful way yet, these simple thread count checks have begun to lead us through implementation details of the `concurrent-ruby` gem.
 This is providing us with a better understanding and appreciation of the gem.

 I initially set out expecting to see a lot of thread creation.
-Instead, I learned that, thanks to `concurrent-ruby`, threads can be lazy (in the best way!).
-While the message processing aspects of `gen_stage` (and therefore the `Async` module) played a role in the lack of needing to spawn as many threads, it was the abstractions provided by `concurrent-ruby` that really helped make things seamless.
+Instead, I learned that thanks to `concurrent-ruby`, threads can be lazy (in the best way!).
+While the message processing aspects of `gen_stage` (and therefore the `Async` module) played a role in the lack of needing to spawn as many threads, it was the abstractions provided by `concurrent-ruby` that helped make things seamless.
 Since I imagine most people reach for a gem like `concurrent-ruby` for performance reasons, it's great to know that it has your back.

 If you're interested in trying out different ways to create threads with the `Async` module, the code for the REPL is available [on
 GitHub](https://github.com/tmr08c/trying-concurrent-ruby/blob/master/01-hello-async.rb).